-Before using this medication, tell your doctor or pharmacist your medical history, especially of: personal or family history of glaucoma (angle-closure type), breathing problems (such as asthma, emphysema), diarrhea caused by an infection, heart problems (e.g., angina, heart attack, heart failure, fast/irregular heartbeat), high/low blood pressure, intestinal problems (e.g., chronic constipation, ileus, ulcerative colitis, bowel obstruction), blockage of the bladder/esophagus/stomach/intestines, kidney disease, liver disease, mental/mood problems (e.g., anxiety, dementia, psychosis), certain muscle disease (myasthenia gravis), certain nerve disease (autonomic neuropathy), seizure, stomach problems (e.g., acid reflux, hiatal hernia, ulcer), stroke, overactive thyroid (hyperthyroidism), problems urinating (e.g., due to enlarged prostate, neurogenic bladder), personal or family history of a substance use disorder (such as overuse of or addiction to drugs/alcohol).
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: personal or family history of glaucoma (angle-closure type), breathing problems (such as asthma, emphysema), diarrhea caused by an infection, heart problems (such as angina, heart attack, heart failure, fast/irregular heartbeat), high/low blood pressure, intestinal problems (such as chronic constipation, ileus, ulcerative colitis, bowel obstruction), blockage of the bladder/esophagus/stomach/intestines, kidney disease, liver disease, mental/mood problems (such as anxiety, dementia, psychosis), a certain muscle disease (myasthenia gravis), a certain nerve disease (autonomic neuropathy), seizure, stomach problems (such as acid reflux, hiatal hernia, ulcer), stroke, overactive thyroid (hyperthyroidism), problems urinating (for example, due to enlarged prostate, neurogenic bladder), personal or family history of a substance use disorder (such as overuse of or addiction to drugs/alcohol).

 This drug may make you dizzy or drowsy or blur your vision.
 Alcohol or marijuana (cannabis) can make you more dizzy or drowsy.
-Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.
+Do not drive, use machinery, or do anything that needs alertness or clear vision until you can do it safely.
 Avoid alcoholic beverages.
 Talk to your doctor if you are using marijuana (cannabis).

-This medication decreases saliva production, an effect that can increase gum and tooth problems (e.g., cavities, gum disease).
-Take special care with your dental hygiene (e.g., brushing, flossing) and have regular dental check-ups.
+This medication decreases saliva production, an effect that can increase gum and tooth problems (such as cavities, gum disease).
+Take special care with your dental hygiene (such as brushing, flossing) and have regular dental check-ups.

 Older adults may be more sensitive to the side effects of this drug, especially dizziness, drowsiness, heatstroke, memory problems, difficulty urinating, and constipation.
 Dizziness and drowsiness can increase the risk of falling.